 Problem Gambling in Washington State

-Comprehensive studies conducted in the late 1990s have shown that 96 to 98 percent of Adults who gamble in Washington State never develop a gambling problem.
+Comprehensive prevalence studies conducted in the late 1990s have shown that 96 percent to 98 percent of adults who gamble in Washington State never develop a gambling problem.

 When these studies were conducted, gambling was an $880 million industry in Washington.
 That has changed.
-In 2008, Washington’s net gambling receipts exceeded $2 BILLION.
-Click here to learn about Washington State’s Gambling Industry.
+In 2020, Washington’s net gambling receipts exceeded $3 BILLION.

-Problem Gambling is a serious health issue affecting between 80,000 and 160,000 Washington State residents-or, 2 to 4 percent of adults and up to 8 percent of adolescents and young adults.
-The percentage may seem small, but the harm reaches far beyond the Problem Gambler.
-It is estimated that for every Problem Gambler seven people-wives, husbands, children, other family members, friends, employers, etc.-are harmed by gambling addiction (in Washington, between 560,000 and 1.12 million people).
-Research has shown that Problem Gamblers have a higher rate of suicide than people struggling with alcohol or drug addiction.
-Symptoms of problem gambling include severe debt, hiding gambling activity, lying, borrowing, stealing, stress, broken relationships, depression, aggression, and more.
-Occasionally, Problem Gamblers have hidden debt from family members and friends until the moment they lose their homes, are forced into bankruptcy, or commit suicide.
+Problem Gambling is a serious health issue affecting between 80,000 and 160,000 Washington State residents, or, 2 percent to 4 percent of adults and 8 percent to 9 percent of adolescents and young adults.
+The percentage may seem small, but the harm reaches far beyond the individual struggling.
+It is estimated that for every person experiencing problematic gambling, at least 7 to 11 people (wives, husbands, children, other family members, friends, employers, etc.) are harmed by gambling addiction (in Washington, between 560,000 and 1.12 million people).
+Research has shown that those struggling with problem gambling have a higher rate of suicide than people struggling with alcohol or drug addiction.
+Symptoms of problem gambling include severe debt, hiding gambling activity, lying, borrowing, stealing, stress, broken relationships, depression, suicidal ideation or attempts, and more.
+Occasionally, the individual with the gambling problem may have hidden debt from family members and friends until problems reach desperate levels, such as the possibility of losing their homes, filing for bankruptcy, or committing suicide.

-Because gambling has grown significantly in Washington State over the years and because the consequences of a gambling problem can be so severe, it is important to know all you can about Problem Gambling.
-At some point in your lifetime, you may know a Problem Gambler.
+Because gambling has grown significantly in Washington State over the years, and because the consequences of a Gambling Disorder can be so severe, it is important to know all you can about Problem Gambling.
+At some point in your lifetime, you may know someone struggling with this condition.